 - In a large saucepan set over medium heat, melt the butter.
 Whisk in flour and cook for 2-3 minutes, until golden.¼ cup unsalted butter, ¼ cup all-purpose flour

 - Whisk in milk and season with salt and pepper, to taste.
 Bring mixture to a simmer and cook until slightly thickened, 3 to 4 minutes, then remove from the heat.
-Taste and season as necessary, then serve with hot chicken.2 cups whole milk, Kosher salt and freshly ground black pepper
+Taste and season gravy as necessary.2 cups whole milk, kosher salt, ground black pepper

 Notes

 - Make sure the oil is around 350°F before frying the chicken.
 If it’s too hot, the outside will burn and the chicken will still be raw in the middle.
+If it’s too cool, the outside will turn greasy/soggy.
 Use an oil thermometer, not a meat thermometer, to check.

 - Speaking of thermometers, use a meat thermometer to make sure your chicken is fully cooked at 165°F.